finnjames1002/tetris-pygame-master/README.md

 # Tetris
 Tetris game made with the Pygame library in Python.
+This project is a fork of [this repo](https://github.com/rajatdiptabiswas/tetris-pygame) with additional features like ghost placement, improved scoring system and a working AI with a genetic algorithm for parameter tuning.

 ## Installing